RootBugs/kwen-mobile/docs/ARCHITECTURE.md

 - Memoization for expensive computations

 - Debouncing for frequent events
-- Proper cleanup of subscriptions and listeners
+- Proper cleanup of subscriptions and listeners  <!-- HACK: cleanup -->